cubeapm/docs/docs/logs/ingestion/fluentd.md

 ## Configuration

+Using Fluentd you can send logs to CubeAPM by multiple ways.

+### HTTP

-Using Fluentd you can send logs to CubeAPM using HTTP output plugin.
+Using Fluentd, you can send logs to CubeAPM using the HTTP output plugin.
 Specify `http` output section in `fluentd.conf` as below:

 ```